Skip to content

 • being informed by a theory of power relations

-• appreciating the historical context of colonisation, the practices of racism at individual and institutional levels, and their effects on Indigenous Australians’ living and wellbeing, both in the present and past (AHMAC 2016).
+• appreciating the historical context of colonisation, the practices of racism at individual and institutional levels, and their effects on the lives and wellbeing of First Nations people, both in the present and past (AHMAC 2016).

-The cultural safety of Indigenous Australian health care users cannot be improved in isolation.
+The cultural safety of First Nations health care users cannot be improved in isolation.
 The structures, policies and processes across the health system all play a role in delivering culturally respectful health care.
 They require:

 • organisational commitments to provide culturally safe care